-Many of my clients are worried that creditors can object to the discharge of their Georgia bankruptcy case.
+Many of my clients are worried that creditors can object to the discharge of their Georgia bankruptcy case in Atlanta.
 The truth is that creditors rarely object to discharge, but if they do, they must timely file what is known as an adversary proceeding in order to preserve their objections.

 Who can object to the discharge of a bankruptcy case or debt in Georgia?

 All creditors have an opportunity to object to a debtor’s discharge to their particular debts or a general discharge.
 The trustee, whether it be the Chapter 7 or Chapter trustee, also has a right to object to discharge.

-When does the objection to discharge of a bankruptcy case need to be filed in Georgia?
+When does the objection to discharge a bankruptcy case in Atlanta need to be filed in Georgia?

 Under bankruptcy law, the deadline for filing objections to discharge is 60 days from the date of the first meeting of creditors.
 If a creditor fails to meet that deadline, it is barred from filing any objections against discharge.
 Creditors are allowed to file motions to extend the deadline to file objections, but must do so BEFORE the deadline passes.
 The bankruptcy code also requires that creditors wishing to extend the deadline for filing an objection discharge at the last minute show that they acted diligently to determine whether there is a basis for filing such an objection.
 Actions such as asking the debtor for written documents or requesting an interview of the debtor under oath known as a Rule 2004 examination could reveal information that is necessary to form the basis for an objection.

 What is the basis for an objection to the discharge of a bankruptcy debt?